Skip to main content

 Split Project Configuration and API Credentials

-The crowdin.yml file contains a description of the resources to manage and API credentials (project_id, api_token, base_path, base_url).
+The crowdin.yml file contains a description of the resources to be managed and the API credentials (project_id, api_token, base_path, base_url).

-It means that it's unsafe to commit this file into the code repository because the API key would be accessible to other users.
-Crowdin CLI supports two types of configuration files:
+This means that it's not safe to commit this file to the code repository because the API key would be accessible to other users.
+The Crowdin CLI supports two types of configuration files:

-• a description of the resources to manage, residing in the project directory
+• A description of the resources to be managed, located in the project directory.

 note

-If you need to run a command with user-specific credentials (for example, upload sources), run the following command:
+If you need to run a command with user-specific credentials file, run the following command:

-But if user-specific credentials file residing in $HOME/.crowdin.yml you can run:
+But if you have a user-specific credentials file located in $HOME/.crowdin.yml you can run:

 crowdin upload sources